rails/rails/guides/source/engines.md

 create      app/assets/stylesheets/blorgh/comments.css
 ```

 The form will be making a `POST` request to `/posts/:post_id/comments`, which will correspond with the `create` action in `Blorgh::CommentsController`.
-This action needs to be created and can be done by putting the following lines inside the class definition in `app/controllers/blorgh/comments_controller.rb`:
+This action needs to be created, which can be done by putting the following lines inside the class definition in `app/controllers/blorgh/comments_controller.rb`:

 ```ruby
 def create